Online Safety Policy

 - Support the school in promoting online safety and data protection

-- Model safe, responsible, respectful and positive behaviours in their own use of technology, including on social media: not sharing other’s images or details without permission and refraining from posting negative, threatening or violent comments about others, including the school staff, volunteers, Proprietors, contractors, pupils or other parents/carers.
+- Model safe, responsible, respectful and positive behaviours in their own use of technology, including on social media: not sharing other’s images or details without permission and refraining from posting negative, threatening or violent comments about others, including the school staff, volunteers, Proprietor, contractors, pupils or other parents/carers.

 Education and curriculum

 The following subjects have the clearest online safety links (see the relevant role descriptors above for more information):